 Unfortunately, we can’t rely on customers to refer others without being prompted to do so.

-In fact, research from Texas Tech University found that while 83% of happy customers are willing to refer others, only 29% bother to do it.
+In fact, research has found that while 83% of happy customers are willing to refer others, only 29% bother to do it.

 The lesson here is simple.
 Want more referrals?
 You’re going to have to ask for them.